probablykasper/my-bash-scripts/README.md

 # my-bash-scripts

 These are the basic bash scripts I've made for myself.
-They're made for macOS, so there's no guarantee they'll work on other OS-es.
+They're made for macOS, so some of them may not work on other platforms.

 ## Install